School-age play: why it’s important for emotional development

 School-age kids and emotions: play ideas

-Play is one of the best ways for children to understand and manage their emotions.
-Here are some ideas for your school-age child:
+Play is one of the best ways for children to learn about understanding and managing their emotions.
+Here are ideas for your child:

 - Paint, draw and write.
 These are great ways to manage and express big emotions like disappointment or sadness.